instalar-ide-arduino

 frizting

-Update: Fritzing has changed its licensing and is no longer free (so passing)
+Update: Fritzing has changed its licensing and is no longer free (so moving on)

-Free online tool from Autodesk that allows you to draw schematics similar to Fritzing.
+Free online tool from Autodesk that allows you to draw schematics similarly to Fritzing.
 It also allows circuit simulation, and we can even perform “virtual programming” of Arduino boards and check their operation.
-A great initiative that still has a few problems.
+A great initiative that, for now, still has a few problems.
 The simulation is slow (try to bias an LED with a transistor, and wait until tomorrow) and as a drawing program, Fritzing is still better.
-However, a very interesting application that we hope improves and is definitely worth a look.
+Nevertheless, a very interesting application that we hope will improve and is certainly worth a look.
 It is available at this link.

 circuit

 It is a small free program for the simulation and design of electronic circuits (EDA Electronic design automation).
-Easy to install and use, suitable for quickly making small simulations (biasing with transistors, low-pass filters, etc.), checking and adjusting operation before making the final assembly.
-This way we ensure not to damage any components or buy things that won’t work.
+Easy to install and use, suitable for quickly making small simulations (transistor biasing, low-pass filters, etc.), checking and adjusting the operation before making the final assembly.
+This way we ensure we don’t damage any components, nor buy things that won’t work.
 To install it on Ubuntu/Mint simply,

 sudo apt-get install oregano